kohei-kaji/kohei-kaji.github.io/_pages/about.md

 - 08.2025 - 05.2026: Georgetown University Merit-based Graduate School Scholarship
 - 04.2025 - 03.2028: [JSPS Research Fellowship (DC1)](https://www.jsps.go.jp/english/e-pd/) [[kaken](https://kaken.nii.ac.jp/grant/KAKENHI-PROJECT-25KJ1326/)]
   - JPY 200,000/month + JPY 3,900,000 (research grant over 3 yrs)
-  - 09.2025: Declined the fellowship to pursue an opportunity for studying abroad.
+  - 09.2025: Withdrew from the fellowship to pursue an opportunity for studying abroad.

 Education
 ======
-- 08.2025 - Present: PhD in Linguistics, Georgetown University.
+- 08.2025 - Present: Ph.D. in Computational Linguistics, Georgetown University
-- 04.2025 - 08.2025: PhD in Linguistics, National Institute for Japanese Language and Linguistics (NINJAL).
+- 04.2025 - 08.2025: Ph.D. in Linguistics, National Institute for Japanese Language and Linguistics (NINJAL)
 - 04.2023 - 03.2025: M.A. in Linguistics, The University of Tokyo
 - 04.2019 - 03.2023: B.A. in Linguistics (minor in Computer Science), The University of Tokyo